malimccalla/cv/README.md

 Working as both an artist signed to Warner Brothers Records and a writer published by Warner Chappel I gained a variety priceless skills and expertise.

-- **People management**: In charge of organising and managing various tours with various musicians I learnt the importance of becoming a great listener and being able to relate to others.
+* **People management**: In charge of organising and managing various tours with various musicians I learnt the importance of becoming a great listener and being able to relate to others.

-- **Discipline**: Over the years as a published songwriter I taught myself to play 6 instruments to the highest of standards.
+* **Discipline**: Over the years as a published songwriter I taught myself to play 6 instruments to the highest of standards.
 I now approach every new challenge with a great amount of discipline and tenacity.

-Throughout my time at Warner, I built some amazing relationships and achieved many great things.
+Throughout my time at Warner, I built up amazing relationships and achieved many great things.
 One of my proudest moments was being awarded a 2x platinum plaque by BPI for sales in excess of 600,000 for [my song](https://www.youtube.com/watch?v=aBFEBeOTGXc) on the Chase and Status album 'No More Idols'.

 **Touring - Various artists (2013 - Present)**